henrygd/bigger-picture/readme.md

 - **High Performance** - Smooth even with huge images, especially if using srcset.
 - **Lightweight** - Less than half the size of lightGallery or PhotoSwipe (the king - not bashing it).
-- **Zoomable** - Click, wheel, pinch, or double tap to zoom photos up to native resolution.
+- **Zoomable** - Click, wheel, or pinch to zoom photos up to native resolution.
 - **Responsive images** - Pass in a srcset value and Bigger Picture will handle the rest.
-- **Supports video, audio, iframes, and html** - No need for multiple libraries, plugins, or hacky workarounds.
+- **Video, audio, iframe, and html support** - No need for multiple libraries, plugins, or hacky workarounds.
 - **Inline galleries and custom layouts** - Bigger Picture can be mounted anywhere and has an easy-to-use API.
 - **Accessible** - Supports alt text, image / video captions, iframe titles, keyboard navigation, respects prefers-reduced-motion, and manages focus.
 - **Free software** - MIT licensed.
 Do whatever you want with it, just don't be an asshole please.